dmytro-kushnir/Social-network/README.md

 # friends - SOCIAL NETWORK

 ### Program overview:
 WELCOME!
-And be ready to deep to amazing world of communication and sharing!
+And be ready to deep into amazing world of communication and sharing!
 Estimate project Release: September 2017

 ### Program specification:
--Controllers/models.
-In this app we are using model hierarchy, based on atomic components -Components.
+- Controllers/models.
+In this app we are using model hierarchy, based on atomic components
+- Components.
 Allmost all components are independent block, which communicate through local storage service or ui-router URL.
--SPA.
+- SPA.
 Using ui-router for page routing
--REST.
-Using angular $http wrap and factory to take data to/from server -Server.
+- REST.
+Using angular $http wrap and factory to take data to/from server
+- Server.
 We are using PHP for add/update/delete data from data base.
--DB.
+- DB.
 MySQL relational DB, covered by PhpMyAdmin
--Build System.
+- Build System.
 Gulp is our choice.
 It nedeed for minifying, merging and testing(in near future)

 Screenshots:
 ### Main page: